jntlmb/library/README.md

-# Calculator
+# Library

-This is my Repository for the Calculator Assignment of the Odin-Project.
+This is my Repository for the Library Assignment of the Odin-Project.

-More functionality will be added.

 [Live Preview](https://jntlmb.github.io/library/) 👈